dogweather/forkful/content/en/dart/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in Dart involves querying the system for the current date and time.
-This functionality is commonly used in applications for features like timestamping events, showing the current date to users, or calculating durations.
-Knowing how to efficiently retrieve and manipulate the current date is foundational for scheduling, logging, and time-sensitive features.

 ## How to:
 Dart's core library provides straightforward access to the current date and time through the `DateTime` class.
 Here's the basic example to get the current date: